Our top 10 wildlife sightings in October

 Goldfinches and linnets

 Look out for mixed flocks of goldfinches (left) and linnets (right) feeding on seed heads of plants, such as thistles and teasel, particularly around farmland like Wells Farm nature reserve.
+This working farm is managed with wildlife in mind with wide field margins and thick hedgerows to provide food and shelter for wildlife through the year.

 Merlins are the UK’s smallest bird of prey, not much bigger than a blackbird.
 During the winter months they move south from upland areas towards the coast and lowland areas inland.
 Look for them hunting small birds in open countryside.

-You might notice more robins around during the autumn and winter.
+Familiar to all of us, you might notice more robins around during the autumn and winter.
 Juvenile robins are starting to get their red breasts so they become more recognisable as robins, and other robins are arriving here from northern Europe.
 Some of these will stay and spend the winter in Britain while others are passing through on their way to southern Europe or North Africa.

 Wild clematis becomes more noticeable in the autumn thanks to the fluffy seed heads; hedgerows can be covered with this climber as it scrambles over shrubs.